HariSekhon/Knowledge-Base/terragrunt.md

 https://terragrunt.gruntwork.io/

-A thin wrapper around [Terraform](terraform.md) which adds lots of sourcing and templating capabilities.
+Thin CLI wrapper around [Terraform](terraform.md) which adds lots of sourcing and templating capabilities.

-Uses the same arguments as Terraform and passes all args to the `terraform` command except for `--version` and `--terragrunt-*`.
+Uses same arguments which are passed to the `terraform` command.

-This was designed to reduce duplication when using Terraform code and support things like variables, expressions, functions and relative roots in `provider` and `backend` blocks.
+Designed to reduce duplication when using Terraform code by adding support for variables, expressions, functions and relative roots in `provider` and `backend` blocks.

 Especially useful or running Terraform modules individually to save run time.